-Dallas International is a culturally diverse community whose purpose is to prepare students for service in a wide variety of cultures around the world.
+Dallas International University is a culturally diverse community whose purpose is to prepare students for service in a wide variety of cultures around the world.
 Accordingly, we practice deference in our community toward one another wherever differences appear, with a spirit not of “self-centeredness” but rather of “other-centeredness”.
-By “deference” we mean that each member is committed to limiting personal freedoms to avoid harming the wider Dallas International community.
+By “deference” we mean that each member is committed to limiting personal freedoms to avoid harming the wider DIU community.

 Recognizing our differences, these are our commonly shared standards of acceptable behavior:

-- Dallas International community members shall unselfishly support the community’s mission to prepare students for cross-cultural service and avoid distracting from the Dallas International community’s focus on education and learning.
+- DIU community members shall unselfishly support the community’s mission to prepare students for cross-cultural service and avoid distracting from the DIU community’s focus on education and learning.

-- Dallas International community members shall not intentionally damage the cohesion of the Dallas International community.
+- DIU community members shall not intentionally damage the cohesion of the DIU community.

-Dallas International students, faculty, and staff are expected to accept and adhere to Dallas International’s high standards of personal conduct in keeping with the institution’s academic and religious identity.
+DIU students, faculty, and staff are expected to accept and adhere to DIU’s high standards of personal conduct in keeping with the institution’s academic and religious identity.
 These high standards of personal conduct are designed to foster the kind of environment most conducive to learning and preparing for cross-cultural service or further academic study.
-Conduct standards at Dallas International are written to give community members a general concept of expected behavior.
+Conduct standards at DIU are written to give community members a general concept of expected behavior.
 These standards should be read broadly and do not define conduct in exhaustive terms.

 DIU community members are to demonstrate high moral character by behavior whose moral conduct is consistent with the standards of Scripture.
 This includes, but is not limited to, abstaining from sexual relations outside of heterosexual marriage, homosexual behavior, child or spousal abuse, and from advocating any such behaviors.